khanrezwan/uss/README.md

-University course mangement system using Sails JS Setting up passport-local Auth with Bcrypt in Sails JS -Rezwan
+University course management system using Sails JS Setting up passport-local Auth with Bcrypt in Sails JS -Rezwan

 execute following commands from project directory then: